ColleagueRiley/mouse-and-window-icons/README.md

 ### cocoa

-First, find the cursor object you want to use.
+First, find the cursor object you would like to use.

 For example, [`arrowCursor`](https://developer.apple.com/documentation/appkit/nscursor/1527160-arrowcursor?changes=_1&language=objc)